KhronosGroup/Vulkan-ValidationLayers/docs/creating_tests.md

 ### Viewing VU Messages

-When `SetDesiredFailureMsg` is used, nothing is displayed if the test is successful.
+When `SetDesiredError` is used, nothing is displayed if the test is successful.
 To see the messages regardless use `--print-vu`

 ```bash
 ./tests/vk_layer_validation_tests --print-vu --gtest_filter=Tests